kachi9833/Kachi/_posts/2019-04-02-Backdoor-RE-Walktrough.md

 ---
-title: "Backdoor CTF Practice Arena: RE Challenges Walktrough"
+title: "Writeup: Backdoor CTF Practice Arena Reversing Challenge"
 tags:
 - Reverse-Engineering
+- Writeup
 ---

 Below are the few reverse engineering category's challenges that I've been solved.
 It was a pretty easy challenge to solve.